PacoVu/HODClientForPHP/README.md

     'entity_type' => ["people_eng","places_eng","companies_eng"]
 );
 ```

-* `$hodApp` is a string to identify an IDOL OnDemand API.
+* `$hodApp` is a string to identify an Haven OnDemand API.
 E.g. "ocrdocument".
 * `$mode [REQ_MODE::SYNC | REQ_MODE::ASYNC]1 specifies API call as Asynchronous or Synchronous.
 * `$callback` the name of a callback function.
 If the $callback is omitted, or is an empty string "", this function will return a response.